SashaPatsel/coding-drills/breakouts/rails/README.md

 ## Instructions
 1. Run `rails new app` (where `app` is the name of our app)
+    - Add `gem 'mysql2'` to your gem file
 2. Run `bundle install` from `/app`
     - If you see this error `Your Ruby version is 2.6.0, but your Gemfile specified 2.3.7`, or something similar, navigate to your Gemfile, and change the version specified at the top to the one you have on your device.
 3. Run `rails s` or `rails server`